 Taste and adjust seasoning add more sugar if required.

-Keeps in airtight container in fridge for up to one week.
+Keeps in an airtight container in the fridge for up to one week.

-I hope you enjoy this little salad if you love Thai food then please visit my blog for more authentic Thai Recipes.
+I hope you enjoy this little salad, if you love Thai food then please have a look around my blog for more authentic Thai Recipes.